 For investors to make initial investment decisions on stock-based ETFs and to compare and evaluate the ongoing performance of investments in stock-based ETFs, grouping similar funds together into cohesive categories is a logical first step.

-Ultra market ETFs seek to produce a return that is two-to-three times higher than the underlying index for a specific day.
+Ultra Market (Long): Ultra market ETFs seek to produce a return that is two-to-three times higher than the underlying index for a specific day.
 For example, if the underlying index rises 1%, an ultra market ETF may rise 2%.
-These are very aggressive funds and are designed to be used solely on a single day.
+These are very aggressive funds and are designed to be used for short periods of time.
 Holding such funds for longer periods can result in returns that may be worse than expected.

-Sector ETFs concentrate their stock holdings in just one industry or a few related industries.
+Sector Stock: Sector ETFs concentrate their stock holdings in just one industry or a few related industries.
 They are diversified within the sector, but are not broadly diversified.
-They may invest in the U.S.or internationally.
+They may invest in the U.S. or internationally.
 They are still influenced and react to industry/sector factors as well as general stock market factors.
 Sector funds have greater risk than diversified common stock funds.
-As is clear from this sector category list, some sectors are of greater risk than others--technology versus utilities, for example.
+As is clear from this sector category list, some sectors are of greater risk than others—technology versus utilities, for example.
 By definition, a sector fund is a concentrated, not diversified, fund holding.

 In general, the portfolios of balanced ETFs consist of investments in common stocks and significant investments in bonds and convertible securities.
 The range as a percentage of the total portfolio of stocks and bonds is usually stated in the investment objective, and the portfolio manager has the option of allocating the proportions within the range.
 Some asset allocation funds--funds that have a wide latitude of portfolio composition change--can also be found in the balanced category.